fallen-icarus/cardano-loans/README.md

 without the Borrower ID are successful payments.
 These outputs will still have the remaining beacons.
 When a borrower defaults, the Borrower ID will burn burned along with all of the other active beacons present in the transaction.
 Therefore, when Borrower ID are *not* burned in isolation, all defaults are the active loan inputs that still contain the Borrower ID.
-A key assumption is that this redeemer *cannot* be used with Active UTxOs that are already missing the Borrower IDs and this redeemer *cannot* be composed with either claiming expired loans or unlocking loans.
+Key assumptions are that this redeemer *cannot* be used with Active UTxOs that are already missing the Borrower IDs, and this redeemer *cannot* be composed with either claiming expired loans or unlocking loans (these require burning other beacons).

 > NOTE: There is another method for identifying defaults that can be used in the next version of
 > cardano-loans; you can read about it [here](#alternative-credit-history-method).
 The new method